 The FBI revealed at the end of the Waco siege that David Koresh had been found dead, apparently by suicide.

 Though the FBI attacks were well documented, much remains unknown about what went on inside Mount Carmel during the Waco siege.
 The fires, in particular, remain a mystery, but the biggest question for many is what David Koresh told his followers.

 Why had he kept them from leaving, even when their lives were at stake?
 How had he gone from negotiating with the FBI to refusing to let his juvenile followers out of a burning building?
 And finally, did David Koresh kill himself?
 Or had one of his followers finally had enough?

 The Waco siege and its lingering questions have continued to haunt the popular imagination.
-The attack on Mount Carmel has been the subject of a number of famous documentaries, notably A&E’s 2018 two-part Waco: Madman or Messiah and Waco, the American TV miniseries put forward by Paramount.
-Taylor Kitsch of X-men fame plays a charismatic David Koresh.
+The attack on Mount Carmel has been the subject of a number of famous documentaries, notably A&E’s 2018 two-part Waco: Madman or Messiah and Waco, the American TV miniseries put forward by Paramount in which Taylor Kitsch of X-Men fame plays a charismatic David Koresh.

 The Waco siege has also left a darker legacy.
 Oklahoma bombers Timothy McVeigh and Terry Nichols were outraged by what they perceived as indefensible government overreach and cited the attack on the Branch Davidians as the inspiration behind their terrorist truck bombing.

 Fascinated by David Koresh, the Branch Davidians, and the tragedy of the Waco siege?
 Next, learn how Jim Jones killed over 900 people during the Jonestown Massacre.
 Then, check out David Berkowitz, the Son of Sam killer.